How to reduce the impact of exchange rates.

 Links to other sites are provided for convenience only and Westpac accepts no responsibility for the availability or content of such websites.

 Westpac accepts no liability for losses suffered as a result of it converting currencies and any exchange risks from the conversion of currencies is the responsibility of the account/deposit holder.
-The information on this webpage and terms, conditions and pricing for foreign currency accounts may vary from time to time.
+The information on this page and terms, conditions and pricing for foreign exchange products and services may vary from time to time.